evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 The high-capacity battery has a gross capacity of 119.0 kWh and a net usable capacity of 118.0 kWh, providing a 1.0 kWh buffer (0.8%) for battery protection.
 Operating at a nominal voltage of 800 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

-According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 440 miles (708 km) with an energy consumption rate of 3.7 miles per kWh.
+The [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) estimated range varies between 450 to 440 miles (724-708 km), depending on the vehicle's configuration and options.
+For instance, larger wheels can increase energy consumption and reduce the overall range.
+The energy consumption rates are 3.8 mi/kWh for the base model and 3.7 mi/kWh for the top-tier version, according to the EPA standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 74 minutes, while a more typical scenario from 10% to 80% takes 29 minutes with an average charging speed of 171 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 45%.
 This results in an effective charging speed, including time lost, of 175 kW, with each charging session taking about 18 minutes and 12 seconds.
 This efficient charging capability makes the Lucid Gravity Grand Touring a convenient option for long-distance travel.